Job outlooks for Managers in health care

 • Knowledge of both French and English will enhance job prospects as candidates may be required to communicate with media, government, and other stakeholders.

-Here are some key facts about Managers in health care in New Brunswick:
+Here are some key facts about managers in health care in New Brunswick:

-• Approximately 650 people work in this occupation.
+• Approximately 800 people work in this occupation.

 • Managers in health care mainly work in the following sectors: